ExtendRealityLtd/Tilia.Trackers.ColliderFollower.Unity/Documentation/HowToGuides/AddingAColliderFollower/README.md

 ## Prerequisites

 * [Add the Tilia.Interactions.Interactables.Unity -> Interactions.Interactable] prefab to the scene hierarchy.
-* [Install the Tilia.Interactions.Interactables.Unity] package dependency in to your Unity project.
+* [Install the Tilia.Trackers.ColliderFollower.Unity] package dependency in to your Unity project.

 ## Let's Start